-Many people pay their electric bill without thinking twice, let alone understanding what they are getting charged for and why.
+Many people pay their electric bills without thinking twice, let alone understanding what they are getting charged for and why.
 Most just look at the amount owed, make the payment, and then wait for next month’s bill to arrive.

 For this example, we are using a bill from PPL Utility, a Central Pennsylvania utility company.
 The colors and layout might be slightly different from other utility companies, but the information they provide is pretty much the same.